ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 # Monads

-The internet is awash with articles trying to explain what a Monad is.
+The internet is awash with articles trying to explain Monads.
 This is yet another: I hope I succeed where the rest fail.

-As a C# OOP programmer you need to open your mind.
-Forget the OOP dogma that has ruled your programming life.
+As a C# OOP programmer there are less than satisfactory solutions you have been conditioned to accept as it - the best solution for a thorny issue.
+You've stuck in the OOP paradigm.

-Functional programming [**FP** from now on] requires a different way of thinking.
-It has solutions for coding problems that constantly vex OOP programmers.
+Functional programming [**FP** from now on] gets you out of it.
+But you do need to open your mind.
+It's a different way of thinking.
+It has solutions for those thorny issues.
+It's not all paradise:  there are thornu issues in FP languages that OOP solve.

 Consider this ugly, horrible code [yes it's platform .Net code]: